5 Fresh Ways to Limit Extreme Behavior

-For many parents raising extreme children, “new” – a new year, new teacher, new school – can feel less like a fresh start and more like the same revolving door of appointments and meltdowns.
+For many parents raising extreme children, “new” – a new year, new teacher, new school, new summer camp or schedule – can feel less like a fresh start and more like the same revolving door of appointments and meltdowns.
 Our kids thrive on predictability and routine, but mixing up our approach to behavior management skills, coping techniques, and discipline strategies allows us to try new approaches and to throw out what isn’t working.

 Here are five fresh tactics to try with your extreme child:

 1. Start the day with a little movement.